Boundedness of finite morphisms onto Fano manifolds with large Fano index

 In the last section, we study Conjecture \ref{main-conj-pn} when the Fano manifolds have small index.
 Propositions \ref{thm-akp-index<=2} and \ref{prop-nor-bdle-negative} are our main results of this section.
 The technical assumption imposed here is inspired by \cite[Proposition 2.1]{Ame97}.

 \begin{proposition} Let $X$ be a Fano manifold which is of Picard number 1, of dimension $n$ and of index $i(X)=2$ (resp.\,$i(X)=1$).
 Let $f:X\to X$ be a surjective endomorphism.
-If there is a line $\ell$ (resp.\,a smooth rational curve of degree $\le 2$) such that the inverse image $f^{-1}(\ell)$ is not contained in the ramification locus of $f$, then $\deg(f)=1$. \end{proposition}
+If there is a line $\ell$ (resp.\,a conic) such that the inverse image $f^{-1}(\ell)$ is not contained in the ramification locus of $f$, then $\deg(f)=1$. \end{proposition}

 \begin{proof} Suppose that $X$ admits a non-isomorphic surjective endomorphism $f$ such that $f^{-1}(\ell)$ is not contained in the ramification locus.
 Then the inverse image $\ell':=f^*(\ell)$ contains a reduced and irreducible component $\ell_0$.
 We analyze the normal bundle sequence,